ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

-where $\mathrm{\mathbf{S^2}}$ and $\mathrm{\mathbf{S^{\prime2}}}$ are the matrix representations of $S^2$ in the excited state basis and in the basis of excitations respectively and $\mathrm{\mathbf{C}}$ are the CI coefficients of the excited states in the basis of excitations.
-While there exist other definitions of spin-contamination $\Delta\langle S^2\rangle$,\cite{li11b,ipa09a} some of which give non-zero $\Delta\langle S^2\rangle$ for spin-pure quartet states\cite{ipa09a} and others require evaluation of inner products of orbitals\cite{li11b} and therefore, we use the above definition as it is theoretically simpler and allows us to define spin-purity for both doublet and quartet states.
+We calculated $\langle S^2\rangle_i$ and the degree spin-contamination $\Delta\langle S^2\rangle_i$ for each of the ExROPPP states $i$.
 We find that $\Delta\langle S^2\rangle_i=0$ for all ExROPPP states.
-However, in the basis of all single excitations only (ROPPP-CIS), $\Delta\langle S^2\rangle_i\neq0$ for all states (apart from for the allyl radical where only some states are contaminated, but this is a special case and not the trend), and $\Delta\langle S^2\rangle_i$ is generally significantly large, as shown in Tables VIII and IX in the SI.
+However, in the basis of all single excitations only (ROPPP-CIS), $\Delta\langle S^2\rangle_i\neq0$ for all states (apart from for the allyl radical where only some states are contaminated, but this is a special case and not the trend), and $\Delta\langle S^2\rangle_i$ is generally significantly large, as shown in \tabr{benzyl_comp}.
+See Section V C in the SI for the calculation of spin-contamination.